Please fill out the following form to submit a Request for Quote to any of the following companies listed on CO2 Lasers .

 e* = electron with kinetic energy

-N2* = nitrogen molecule in excited state
+N2* = Nitrogen molecule in the excited state

-e= same electron with lesser energy
+e = same electron with lesser energy

 N2* + CO2 = CO2* + N2